What is the PWS credential?

 Is PWS for me?

-Are you interested in receiving a certification to show that you have attained recognition for skills, knowledge and practical application in supervision?
+Are you interested in receiving a credential to show that you have attained recognition for skills, knowledge and practical application in supervision?

 Are you new to supervision and wish to begin working toward a credential?

 Do you have supervisory experience but are new to public works?

 Are you interested in preparing yourself for opportunities in public works as a supervisor or team leader?

 You will gain relevant public works experience while in the program